Skarlso/blogsource/content/blog/2021-04-21-readers-digest.md

 And there are two main things which can kill / incapacitate them.
 The first one is a virus, which was developed by a traiter Viltrumite which killed like 99.9% of them.
 And the other is the same weakness as the things have in the movie called The quiet place.
-It’s sounds.
+It's specific frequency sound.
 Granted, some very specific frequency, but it's sound.
 Because Viltrumites have a delicate equilibrium because of their flying ability, if there is a specific frequency sound being emitted in close proximity it can incapacitate or even kill a Viltrumite.